devsecopsgirl/internship-appsecco/docs/setting-up-suitecrm.md

 ```
 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password';
 ```
-After filling the entries, click `next` and the SuiteCRM installs.
+After filling the entries, click `next` and the SuiteCRM will start installing.
 As it completes the SuiteCRM login screen will open.